 See more information on Referrers.

-Beginning April 1, 2018, Pennsylvania customers will begin receiving information notices from businesses who have elected not to collect sales tax.
+Pennsylvania customers will continue to receive information notices from businesses that have elected not to collect sales tax.
 The information notice will list the purchases and purchase price of products for which sales tax was not collected by the seller.

 See more information on Pennsylvania Customers.